 Students will enjoy the variety of materials used in this introductory sculpture class.
 In the first few projects students will learn a variety of techniques including assemblage, relief, carving, and mixed media.
-Then we will move into using cardboard, paper, and wire to design different sculptural forms.
-Finally, the jewelry making unit will give students a choice of soldering copper for a keychain or pendant, or making a ring through the lost wax cast technique.
+To begin the class, students will practice high and low relief with clay, then move into soap carving, sculpting with twist ties, and more!
+Then we will move into using paper, cardboard, foam, and wire to design different sculptural forms.
 This is a fast-paced and fun class; it's a great choice for any student wanting to "roll up their sleeves" and make some cool pieces of art!

-POTTERY 1
+POTTERY

 In this fun, messy, hands-on class students will create functional/usable clay projects.
 Some will be on the pottery wheel, learning to throw bowls, cups, vases, and more!
 Other projects will include exploring the hand building techniques of coil, slab, drape, and pinch pot construction.
 Students will also learn about different glaze techniques, carving, and decorating strategies on their pottery pieces.
+Come make some pieces of pottery that can last a lifetime!